-Cranberry juice contains a number of nutrients such as vitamins C, E and K that your body needs.
-Along with being a rich source of antioxidants, cranberry juice contains calcium, phosphorus and potassium, and contain no cholesterol or saturated fat.
+Cranberries contains a number of nutrients, such as vitamins C, E and K that your body needs.
+Along with being a rich source of antioxidants, cranberries contains calcium, phosphorus and potassium, and contain no cholesterol or saturated fat.

-One difference is that white cranberry juice does not have as much anthocyanin -– a flavonoid that gives cranberries their red color.
+One difference is that white cranberry juice does not have as much anthocyanin a flavonoid that gives cranberries their red color.
 Anthocyanin is a plant pigment that also acts as a powerful antioxidant.

 Antioxidants work to prevent or repair this oxidative damage.
 Including foods in your diet that contain these natural chemicals works against the effects produced by free radicals, which are formed during metabolism.
 The damage that free radicals do to the body contributes to diabetes, cancer and heart disease.

-Other Healthful Benefits
+Other Health Benefits

 Drinking cranberry juice every day may help increase levels of HDL, or good cholesterol, and lower levels of bad cholesterol in the blood.
 Research is ongoing on other healthful benefits of cranberry including its effects on viral and yeast infections, heart disease and certain cancers.

 Diabetics should limit consumption of cranberry juice or drink juice that is artificially sweetened.
-Cranberry also contains high levels of oxalate -– chemical substances that contribute to the formation of kidney stones.
+Cranberry also contains high levels of oxalate — chemical substances that contribute to the formation of kidney stones.
 In addition, cranberry can interfere with anticoagulant drugs — blood thinners that doctors prescribe to treat heart disease.